I’m currently nursing a meniscus tear. Believe it or not, this knee injury happened almost 26 years ago.

 I have a TENS unit that I use for back pain, and I’ve tried it with my knee pain.
 It was sort of a hit-and-miss.
 Sometimes the TENS helped, but at others, it had no effect.
 From my experience, a TENS works better on muscles.
 Maybe when it helped with my severe knee pain was at times when I had strained the muscles around my knee.

 As far as prescription paid meds go, I’ve tried hydrocodone and tramadol.
 The tramadol actually works better for me.
 And besides, taking hydrocodone often makes my dizzy and nauseous.
 Jumping up and hobbling to the bathroom on a bad knee in order to vomit is no picnic.
 I also take aspirin, which seems to help with the inflammation.
-A couple of other Hubbers have suggested arnica gel, but I haven’t been able to locate any.
+I've also heard good things about arnica gel, but I haven’t been able to locate any.

 Knee pain can be uncomfortable, or it can be excruciating.
 It might also be somewhere in between.
 It might also come and go and vary in intensity, sometimes based on your activity level, as mine often is.
 Sometimes your knee might “act up” for no apparent reason, however.
 You need your knees, so it’s important for you to see a doctor as soon as possible if you suspect a problem.
 It’s easy for small knee injuries and minor knee problems to worsen over time, often involving and damaging other parts of the joint.
 If you have pain that isn’t resolved fairly quickly, or if you have intense pain, throw in the towel and see a doctor.
 Even if there’s nothing major wrong, he or she can help you learn to take care of yourself and reduce pain with conservative measures.
 Take it from me – knee pain is nothing to fool around with.